 Meet the Team

 The team has been associated with the Blackfriary project since its beginning.
 The principal investigators, Finola O’Carroll and Dr. Rachel Scott have been researching and instructing on the site since 2010 and 2012 respectively.
-The co-directors of the field school, Ian Kinch and Laura Corrway both developed their archaeology careers at the Blackfriary, starting out as students.
+The co-director of the field school, Laura Corrway developed her archaeology career at the Blackfriary, starting out as a student.
 In 2013 both began teaching at the site.
-The current bioarchaeology supervisors, Melissa Clark and Nikki Long, are former students who have returned to bring their expertise to the team.
+The current bioarchaeology supervisors, Nikki Long and Erika McMullin as well as post-excavation supervisor Mark McConnon are former students who have returned to bring their expertise to the team.
 This combined perspective of academics, researchers and teachers, and former students makes the teaching team unique.
 All of us are committed to the ethos of the project, to teach students to the highest standards but in a supportive, friendly way while maintaining best practice and ensuring that the learning experience is well-rounded and relevant to the students’ needs.

 Finola O’Carroll Principal Investigator, Excavation Director, Co-Founder and Director of the Blackfriary Archaeology Field School